bhavya20051/project-proposal/README.md

-# Fourth Down: Combining the raw sports data with cutting edge statistical models
+# Fourth Down: Combining the NFL data with Stastical Models

 ## What and Why
 Fourth Down will be a website that allows users to combines  passionate fans a deeper look into the NFL by combining sports data with the field of statistical analysis.